|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the vodka and cream liqueur.
+In a cocktail shaker, pour the vodka and cream liqueur.
+Fill with ice.

 Add the pumpkin liqueur and shake again.

-Top with a teaspoon of whipped cream and garnish with a cinnamon stick.
+Top with a teaspoon of whipped cream, if using, and garnish with a cinnamon stick.
+Serve and enjoy.

 If you want to continue your quest for your ideal pumpkin martini, there are other great recipes you'll want to check out: